GwydionJon/Orca_script_manager/docs/source/developer_documentation/developer_next_steps.rst

 To apply automatic test to the entire GUI section it is necessary to create a mock ``remote_connection`` object.
 This object must be able to imitate the responses normally coming from the server thus allowing the GUI functions to run as normal.

-The most challenging of these will most likely be the ``remote_connection.run()`` command, as this takes different strings as input and also returns different strings depending on the resulting operation result.
+The most challenging part here will likely be the ``remote_connection.run()`` command, as this command takes different strings as input and also returns different strings depending on the obtained operation result.

 All methods that rely on this remote_connection object should be located in the ``*_calls.py`` files